Thinking of moving in 2022? Here’s what you need to know

 2022 will remain a strong sellers’ market

-If you do decide to sell your home in the new year, your chances of a finding a buyer are very high, as we’re still seeing huge levels of buyer demand, and not enough homes available to buy.
+If you do decide to sell your home this year, your chances of a finding a buyer are very high, as we’re still seeing huge levels of buyer demand, and not enough homes available.

 Despite this month’s seasonal price fall, we expect asking prices to rise by another 5% in 2022.
 However, it’s really important to set the right asking price.
 Despite high demand, buyers will have limits to what they can afford or are prepared to pay.
 Good local estate agents can help, as they can share their evidence for setting and justifying the right asking price.